RESEARCH STARTER

 SIGNIFICANCE: Forensic scientists use micro-Fourier transform infrared spectrometry to identify the substances present in unknown microscopic or trace samples based on the substances’ absorbance of infrared light.

-Micro-Fourier transform infrared (micro-FTIR) spectrometry is a nondestructive technique used to identify unknown substances present within trace samples.
+Micro-Fourier transform infrared (micro-FTIR) spectrometry is a nondestructive technique used to identify unknown substances present within trace evidence samples.
 In micro-FTIR spectrometry, Fourier transform infrared (FTIR) spectrometry is coupled with microscopy; the technique uses a microscope to focus infrared light onto a particular part of a sample in order to create an infrared spectrum.
 When it is necessary to obtain the infrared spectrum of a microscopic sample—such as a single fiber, a bit of ink, or a small paint chip—a micro-FTIR spectrometer is used.

 Micro-FTIR spectrometry uses infrared light to excite and detect bonds within molecules.
 The wavelengths of light that make the bonds in the molecules vibrate are absorbed by the bonds, and this information is used to form the infrared spectrum.
 The infrared spectrum of an unknown molecule gives information about the kinds of bonds and chemical functional groups present, which helps to identify the molecule.
-Even very similar molecules can have very different infrared spectra, which is why micro-FTIR spectrometry can be used to identify unknown substances in evidence samples.
+Even very similar molecules can have very different infrared spectra, which is why micro-FTIR spectrometry can be used to identify unknown substances in crime scene evidence samples.

 During micro-FTIR spectrometry analysis, the sample is first placed beneath the lens of the microscope and brought into focus.
 While looking through the microscope, the forensic scientist can see a circle within the vision field that indicates exactly where the infrared light beam will pass during data acquisition.
 The sample must be positioned so that the circle is centered above the portion of the sample of interest.
 After the sample is aligned, data acquisition is completed and the infrared spectrum is created.
 The analyst can then interpret the infrared spectrum by using specialized computer software to compare the spectrum with the infrared spectra of known substances stored in a digital library.